CDC shooter believed COVID vaccine made him suicidal, his father tells police

 Some rejected the expressions of solidarity Kennedy made in a “Dear colleagues” email, and called for his resignation.

-“Kennedy is directly responsible for the villainization of CDC’s workforce through his continuous lies about science and vaccine safety, which have fueled a climate of hostility and mistrust,” said Fired but Fighting, a group of laid-off employees pushing back against changes to the CDC by President Donald Trump's administration .
+“Kennedy is directly responsible for the villainization of CDC’s workforce through his continuous lies about science and vaccine safety, which have fueled a climate of hostility and mistrust,” said Fired But Fighting, a group of laid-off employees opposing changes to the CDC by President Donald Trump's administration.

+Under Kennedy, CDC has laid off nearly 2,000 employees.
+Trump proposes cutting the agency’s budget in half next year, moving some CDC functions into a new Administration for a Healthy America.
+Kennedy has a history as a leader in the anti-vaccine movement, but he reached new prominence by spreading distrust of COVID-19 vaccines.
+For example, he called it “criminal medical malpractice” to give COVID-19 vaccines to children.

+Kennedy parlayed that attention into a presidential bid and endorsement of Trump, leading to Trump naming him secretary.
+Kennedy continues to undercut the scientific consensus for vaccines, ordering $500 million cut from vaccine development funding on Tuesday.

-The group also called for the resignation of Russell Vought, pointing to a video recorded before Trump appointed him Office of Management and Budget director with orders to dismantle much of the federal government.
+Fired But Fighting also called for the resignation of Russell Vought, noting a video recorded before Trump appointed him Office of Management and Budget director with orders to dismantle much of the federal government.

 “We want the bureaucrats to be traumatically affected,” Vought said in the video, obtained by ProPublica and the research group Documented.
-“When they wake up in the morning, we want them to not want to go to work, because they are increasingly viewed as the villains.
-We want their funding to be shut down.”
+“When they wake up in the morning, we want them to not want to go to work, because they are increasingly viewed as the villains.”

 This shooting was the “physical embodiment of the narrative that has taken over, attacking science, and attacking our federal workers,” said Sarah Boim, a former CDC communications staffer who was fired this year during a wave of terminations.